Bryukh/checkio-articles/brackets.md

     )), s, (True, None)) == (True, None)
 ```

-And at this mind twisted solution I say goodbye -- That's all folks about brackets.
+And with this mind twisted solution I say goodbye for now -- That's all I've got on brackets.
+If you need any more, go to the hardware store.

 [brackets]: http://www.checkio.org/mission/brackets/share/440e9f6d6367b188e86fdf5797f7b087/
 [wiki-stack]: http://en.wikipedia.org/wiki/Stack_(abstract_data_type)